 As mentioned, Winter is a time for your plants to go into hibernation to preserve their energy for growing in the warmer months.
-They have become dormant and don't require as many nutrients.
+They have become dormant and do not require as many nutrients.
 If you have a warm house, a little bit of fertiliser once a month is plenty.
-If your house is colder, ease off the feeding over Winter and start fertilising again once the days get a bit longer and the temperatures start to go up again (late August).
+If your house is cooler ease off the feeding over Winter and start fertilising again once days get longer and temperatures warmer.

 6 Quick tips for houseplant care in the Winter

 - Reduce watering to once a fortnight for general plants, once a month for succulents